PeterNaydenov/data-pool/README.md

 pool.set ( [key, storeName], data )
 /**
  *  Arguments:
- *    - key: string or tuple(required).
+ *    - key: string (required).
  *             if it's a string -> data identifier
- *             if it's a tuple -> first element is the data identifier,
+ *             string can contain '/'.
+First element is the data identifier,
  *             second is the extension.
  *      Extension should be available because some Api calls can return different
  *      results and we want to keep instead of overwrite them.
 Example: "getProduct"
  *      method can return product specification but we have a lot of products.
 We want